Company cars remain a popular employee benefit. Some company car drivers also receive free fuel for private use.

 4. No car or your own car?

-Some staff will be better off with a company car.
+Some staff will be better off without a company car.
 It depends on what the company offers.

 Some companies offer employees extra salary instead of a company car

 - This is worth considering if the company car has high emissions.
 The number of miles you drive on company business no longer reduces the tax charge.
 But it will affect your running costs.

 Some companies provide benefits for employees who use their own cars for business

 - These are normally paid as mileage allowances.
 The size of the allowance will be decided by the company.